regisbarbosa/IBGE-Cor-e-Raca/README.md

 # IBGE - Cor e Raca

-Dashboad Censo IBGE Cor e Raça
+Análise do Censo do IBGE 2022: Cor e Raça

 Recentemente, o IBGE divulgou novos dados do Censo de 2022.
 Prosseguindo com a análise iniciada na Região Metropolitana do Vale do Paraíba e Litoral Norte, agora o foco é no censo de Cor e Raça.